African greys (Psittacus erithacus) are high-maintenance birds, so meeting their care needs isn’t easy.

 Claw Care

 African greys are among the parrot family’s most advanced and talented speakers.
+Following ongoing training, some birds can learn hundreds of words.

 African grey parrots are diurnal, so they sleep overnight.